bmr5/BeeGood/bee-good-mvp.md

   - Brief explanation of how the bee will evolve based on completed deeds
   - Simple name selection for the bee character
   - Option to chat briefly with the bee to establish rapport
+  - Celebration animation with bee doing a happy dance when character is named

 - **How Your Free Trial Works** (Feature Explanation Screen)